SFDO-Tooling/CumulusCI/docs/robot_new.rst

    │       ├── results
    │       └── tests

-Though the examples and exercies in this documentation will illustrate the use of most of these folders, see `Advanced Robot <LINK TODO>` for more details on each one.
+Though the examples and exercises in this documentation will illustrate the use of these folders, see `Advanced Robot <LINK TODO>` for more details on each one.